How to Make Music Without Instruments (7 moves)

 But new apps are always popping up, so I’ll keep this list updated as I discover new ones worth sharing.

-A DAW (digital audio workspace) is a software for making music.
-It’s like a digital music studio that lives in your computer.
+A DAW is a digital audio workspace.
+It’s the modern software musicians use for making music.
+Basically, it puts a music studio inside your computer.

-I use a MacBook and Logic Pro for my DAW of choice.
+I use Logic Pro.
 But there are plenty more options:

 3. Use Samples, Software + Libraries